edsonzmartinez/epiDeaths/paper.md

 where $K^*$ is the number of age groups between 0 and $K$, $a_i$ is the difference between $K$ and the midpoint of age in each age group, assuming a uniform distribution of deaths in each group, and $K$ is the standard age of death.
 The midpoint of an age group is estimated as (lowest age + highest age + 1)/2.

 Different authors use different values for $K$.
-According to Bruce et al. (2018), historically, WHO has used life expectancy from Japan, this being the highest in the world.
+According to @Bruce:2018, historically, WHO has used life expectancy from Japan, this being the highest in the world.
 Other authors uses 75 years as the reference age because it approximates US life expectancy [@Ma].

 The `YPLL()` function has three arguments, `d` (a vector containing the number of deaths in each age group), `ages` (a vector containing the lower limit of each age group), and `K` (the standard life expectancy age, the default is 75 years).
 For example,